khulnasoft/integrations-core/journald/README.md

 #### Log collection

-Collecting logs is disabled by default in the Datadog Agent, you need to enable it in the `datadog.yaml` with:
+Collecting logs is disabled by default in the Khulnasoft Agent, you need to enable it in the `khulnasoft.yaml` with:

 ```yaml
 logs_enabled: true